 Nobody would sign up to receive daily advertisements straight to their inbox or mailbox so why expect your social audience to follow you on social media to receive ‘salesy’ content that’s of no value to them?

 (Side note: There is one exception to this rule – when you are offering exclusive access to in-demand product sales and discounts.
 If this is your strategy for social media – great, just ensure you know who you are targeting and why.)

 For the majority though social media content marketing is really about building your tribe or your community.
 Providing these people with valuable information and using soft sell tactics to nurture them along the sales pipeline until they are ready to buy.

-The other big reason to avoid hard selling on social media content is most social algorithms are designed to give the user the best experience.
+The other big reason to avoid hard selling on social media content is the most social algorithms are designed to give the user the best experience.
 They, therefore, give higher preference to content which they deem to be ‘good content’, this is determined using a number of factors.

 One of these factors is engagement – are people engaging with your content?
 If they aren’t then your posts are unlikely to receive much reach (if any).
 This, unfortunately, means that your posts are really a big waste of your time because no one is seeing them.
 You may also actually be doing detriment to your reach capability by posting too much low-value/hard sell content as some platforms will penalise all of your posts’ reach.

 Your social media content strategy requires a specific approach to acquire and retain an online audience.

 Try implementing these tips to turn down the hard sell in social media content: